 Children’s Day is a fun day with a serious message.
 International Children’s Day offers us an opportunity to promote and celebrate children’s rights that will build a better world for them.

-This theme urges the public to advocate, celebrate and promote children’s rights to secure the future of every child.
+This theme urges the public to advocate, celebrate and promote children’s rights by including every child in a strive for a secure future.

 Color of Children’s Day

-The blue color is the symbol for children’s rights on Children’s Day.
+The blue color is the symbol of children’s rights on Children’s Day.
 You can show your support by turning blue on 20th November.

 History of World Children’s Day

 In 1857, Dr. Charles Leonard started this day by naming it Rose Day in the United Kingdom.

 In 1920, the Republic of Turkey officially acknowledged Children’s Day as a national holiday.

 In 1950, many countries started to celebrate June 1, as “Children Protection Day”